Tue Jun 3 2025

 There is an example of r7 site configuration

-(site-config
+(site-config file):

 prefix install state doc